Skip to main content

 What Gets Scanned

 App configuration is read from well-known system and project-level config paths for each supported application.
 System-level configs indicate the tool is installed.
 Project-level configs indicate the project is set up for a tool.
 CLI binaries are discovered by searching $PATH for known binary names.
 Each candidate is executed with a version flag and the output is verified against known patterns.
 IDE extensions are discovered by reading extension manifests from supported IDE distributions and matching against a curated list of known AI extension identifiers.
+Agent skill directories are discovered by scanning known per-agent skill paths at both system and project scope.

 Security